American Board of Nuclear Medicine

 St. Louis, MO 63108

-Subspecialty training required prior to Board Certification: Sixteen months to three years, depending on prior training in other specialties
+Specialty training required prior to certification: Sixteen months to three years, depending on prior training in other specialties